troclaux/notes/html.md

 </form>
 ```

-In this example:
+- `<form>`: Defines an HTML form for user input
   - `action` attribute of the `<form>` tag specifies the URL where the form data should be sent when the form is submitted
   - `method` attribute specifies the HTTP method (get or post) to be used when sending the form data
 - `<label>` tag defines a label for an `<input>` element
 - `<input>` tag is used to create input controls
   - `type` attribute determines what kind of input control to create (text field, checkbox, radio button, submit button, etc.)
   - `id` attribute is used to uniquely identify the input element for styling and scripting purposes
   - `name` attribute is used to reference the form data after the form is submitted
 - `<input type="submit">` creates a submit button
-  - When the user clicks this button, the form data is sent to the URL specified in the `action` attribute of the `<form>` tag
+  - when the user clicks this button, the form data is sent to the URL specified in the `action` attribute of the `<form>` tag

 ```html
 <table>